-For that indicator, The World Bank provides data for Germany from 2000 to 2016.
-The average value for Germany during that period was 10.49 percent with a minumum of 9.83 percent in 2000 and a maximum of 11.14 percent in 2009.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Germany from 2000 to 2019.
+The average value for Germany during that period was 10.71 percent with a minimum of 9.89 percent in 2000 and a maximum of 11.7 percent in 2019.

 Definition: Level of current health expenditure expressed as a percentage of GDP.
 Estimates of current health expenditures include healthcare goods and services consumed during each year.
 This indicator does not include capital health expenditures such as buildings, machinery, IT and stocks of vaccines for emergency or outbreaks.